Old Indiana County Courthouse

 On September 24, 1945, a picture of Indiana-native Jimmy Stewart in front of the courthouse was featured on the cover of Life magazine.
 John F. Kennedy gave a speech outside the courthouse on October 15, 1960 while campaigning during the presidential election.
 In the rafters above the court room, there is a painted "JFK".
 As to whether this was from JFK himself is unknown.

 The courthouse held its final session on November 11, 1970.
-After being replaced by the newer building, the now "old" Courthouse fell into disuse and was scheduled for demolition.
+After its replacement, the old courthouse fell into disuse and faced demolition.
 The county commissioners offered a restoration-lease agreement to interested parties.
 On January 3, 1972, the commissioners approved an agreement with the National Bank of the Commonwealth, who planned to renovate the building for administrative use.
-NBOC was required to spend $100,000 in restoration over the initial three-year lease period in order to be eligible for a 47-year extension.
+The bank was required to invest $100,000 in restoration over the initial three-year lease to qualify for a 47-year extension.
 The bank agreed to pay $12,000 total in taxes and rent for use of the courthouse, including the jail next door when it was vacated.

 Today, the entire bell tower is supported by scaffolding set up in the main court room of the building, due to the age of the building's supports.
 This area is not seen by visitors very often.

 The courthouse was listed on the National Register of Historic Places on October 29, 1974.
 Currently the building serves as administrative offices for First Commonwealth Financial.

 The courthouse is featured in the Miniature Railroad & Village at the Kamin Science Center in Pittsburgh.